cue-lang/cue/doc/ref/spec.md

 ### Commas

 The formal grammar uses commas "," as terminators in a number of productions.
-CUE programs may omit most of these commas using the following two rule:
+CUE programs may omit most of these commas using the following two rules:

 When the input is broken into tokens, a comma is automatically inserted into the token stream immediately after a line's final token if that token is

 - an identifier
-    - null, true, false, bottom, an integer, a floating-point, or string literal
+- null, true, false, bottom, or an integer, floating-point, or string literal
-    - one of the punctuation ), ], or }
+- one of the characters ), ], or }

 Although commas are automatically inserted, the parser will require